 13. Shaving of the Head

 The ritual shaving or clipping of head hair is an essential part of Hajj, second only to the sacrifice of an animal (known as Halak).
-On the day of Eid al Adha, all male pilgrims shave or trim their heads, and female pilgrims clip only the ends of their hair.
+On the day of Eid al Adha, all male pilgrims shave or trim their heads, and female pilgrims clip only the ends of their hair (a little more than a whole finger).

 14. Tawaf Ziyarat/Ifadah